AngleSharp/AngleSharp/docs/tutorials/05-Migration.md

 :warn: Currently, `AngleSharp.Scripting.Js` is incompatible with AngleSharp v0.10.

 We plan to deprecate this package and release `AngleSharp.Js` instead.
-In the mean time there is no replacement.
+In the meantime there is no replacement.

 > Recommendation: Stay at AngleSharp pre-v0.10 for the moment and wait until AngleSharp.Js is released.
 Sorry for inconvenience!